 And we may also collect information about you in the course of providing a service to a third party.

 This includes the BEIS Industrial Energy Efficiency Accelerator (IEEA) which we manage on behalf of the Department for Business, Energy and Industrial Strategy.
 These third parties will be a controller of your personal information.
 We may act as a controller, joint controller or a processor in this capacity and if we’re a controller, we’ll tell you this at the time.
 Please refer to the third parties’ respective privacy notices for details on how they will use your personal information.

 We collect, store and use the following categories of personal information about you:

-- your name and contact details including your address, telephone numbers, email address and passport information
+- your name and contact details including your address, telephone numbers, and email address

 - financial information including details about payments made to and from you and other details of products and services you have

 - information about your use of our services including aggregated data on your location, device and demographic information (Google Analytics provides aggregated data on age range, gender and interests based on your browsing activities)